justinleetyler/justinleetyler.github.io/catalog.md

 ### kress2017
 Kress, Nancy. -- Tomorrow's kin. -- Tor, c2017. -- 367 p. -- ISBN 078065390301. -- DDC 813.
+> Read 2020-07. -- Grade C. -r --
 > Marianne Jenner, scientist. -- Ryan, Elizabeth, Noah, siblings, Kids of Marianne -- 1 M. has a party to celebrate her paper.
 FBI picks her up -- 2 M. meets aliens, who are our cousins) -- 4 M. tours the embassy -- 5 Noah is adopted, and is becoming one of them. -- 9 An explosion at the embassy. -- 10 the research into a vaccine stalls.
 11 Humans, it turns out, were never at risk.
 Debians (the aliens) neede dus to do their research because we know more about genetics.
 Harrison, boyfriend.
 Sissy, secretary.
 12 d. left plans for a ship, but theres lots of opposition.
 13 Jonah Stubbins, libertarian, wants to donate to build ship.
 The family reunion goes badly.
 14. +1 yrs, connie, ryans wife, dies of caner.
 Harrison is boyfriend.
 His daughter is sarah, who kills herself. so Harrison and M break up.
 Kids are born w/ defects or constant crying.
 15. +4 mths A tornadio in NM kills Sissy.
 16 +1 yr Jasman and Colin, Ryan's kids.
 Mice die of the spores.
 Tim and M. are together.
 Ryan is in bad shape.
 17 The kids call M, who takes R to the hospital.
 Colin hears lower frequences.
 18. M goes to see Harrison about his research.
 19. +1 yr.
 Paul Tyson, a kid in collins class, discovers who Colin is, beats him up, damages C's spleen.
 M agree sto Stubbins offer to move them to PA.
 20 Stubbins has a feance, who is really ugly, and the feance has a kid who has low frequency hearing, and behavior issues (related b/c cannot distinquish btw voices) 23 +15 mnths The teacher might have HFRS, and M. is suspicious its being made into a weapon.
-End: The virus is a weapon, the base is attached, the ship is accidently launched with the infected mice, but they manage to get ship down, and Stubbins is arrested.
+End: The virus is a weapon, the base is attached, the ship is accidently launched with the infected mice, but they manage to get ship down, and Stubbins is arrested. --
 > You replace evolution of the fittest with evolution of the most cooperative -p.
-38 -q
+38 -q --
 > He became in turn an observant child, a tough loner, a pensive outsider, a friendly panhandler. -p.
-52 -q
+52 -q --
 > Actually, he never weeps at all... [he] holes up in his lab at Cambridge and glowers at the world through medieval arrow slits. -p.
-61 -q
+61 -q --
 > Something about the United States seemed to provide a fertile medium for cultural hate groups, irrational scapegats, mass shootings, and the blame game. -p.
 204 -q

 ### kules-b-c